lenaleeca/identifyASE/README.md

 # IdentifyASE

-IdentifyASE is an R package designed to process daily patient data to define acute sepsis episodes and discharge information.
-It includes steps for data formatting, selecting sub-cohorts, creating transfer indicators, and applying transformations to identify sepsis.
+IdentifyASE is an R package designed to process daily patient data to identify adult sepsis events (ASE) in hospitalized patients using the CDC's ASE Toolkit.
+The `define_ase` function sits at the top of the hierarchical structure of the package and is the main function users will interact with.
+This function initiates the analysis by sequentially executing key functions to check the ASE criteria.
+The first criterion, presumed infection, is checked by identifying blood culture events through `slice_bcx_data` and qualifying antimicrobial medications through `qualifying_abx_duration`.
+The second criterion, acute organ dysfunction, is evaluated using `add_aod_daily`.
+These key functions are supported by helper functions at a lower level, which handle specific data transformations and calculations.

+The package contains preset parameters aligning to the ASE toolkit's criteria, such as blood culture window period, lab thresholds for organ dysfunction, and required consecutive days of antimicrobial treatments.
+Researchers can adjust these parameters, select sub-groups, and indicate patients who were transferred out to an acute hospital to meet their research needs.

 ## Installation